itteco/iframely-wordpress/iframely/readme.txt

 == Changelog ==

-= 0.1 =
+= 0.1.0 =
 This is our initial release.
 Please, rate if you like the plugin.

-And please, help us test it on variety of installations/configurations you guys have.
-Submit issues if you see any.
+And please, help do submit issues if you see any.